 Termination from CSSP.
-A participant shall be terminated from CSSP if the participant has failed to make satisfactory progress pursuant to Section 6; the participant voluntarily withdraws from CSSP, fails to provide documentation of satisfactory progress, falsifies, or misrepresents CSSP eligibility, training, or support service need, or has misused funds or refused to cooperate pursuant to Section 6.
+A participant shall be terminated from CSSP if the training provider has determined that the student no longer meets the qualifications required to remain enrolled in the program, the participant voluntarily withdraws from CSSP or from their approved education or training program, falsifies, or misrepresents CSSP eligibility, training, or support service need, or has misused funds or refused to cooperate pursuant to Section 6.
 Participants terminated from CSSP for intentionally falsifying or misrepresenting information under Section 2.4 are not eligible to reapply to CSSP.
 No CSSP case manager may send a notice of termination from CSSP before their supervisor has reviewed the matter and approved.

 Emergency Leave or Gap in Program Services.
-Participants may request to be placed in a gap for a maximum of 52 weeks under circumstances beyond their control.
+Participants may request to be placed in a gap for a maximum of 52 weeks.
 While placed in a gap, the participant will not be eligible to receive any CSSP program services.
-Participants terminated due to exhausting allowable gap-time have the option to reapply to the CSSP program during an open application period.
+Participants terminated due to exhausting allowable gap-time have the option to reapply to the CSSP program during an open application period

 SECTION 3.
 APPLICATION AND DECISION

+Application

-Application.
-Applications will be made available to individuals at the CareerCenter and on the CareerCenter website as funding and training opportunities are available.
+Applications will be made available to individuals via the CareerCenter website (www.myworksourcemaine.gov) as funding and training opportunities are available.
 Applications must be submitted electronically from the CSSP website or, if necessary, a paper application can be obtained from a CareerCenter and returned by mail or hand delivered to a CareerCenter.
 Applicants under the age of 18 must have their application signed by a parent or legal guardian, except in the case of emancipated minors.
 Applications submitted more than six months in advance of the applicant's intended start of their education or training program will not be considered for CSSP.

 Eligibility determination.

 Eligibility is determined by the following process

-Stage One - Initial Eligibility Review: Review of initial application to determine that applicant appears to meet eligibility requirements for age, Maine residency, and household income.
+Stage One - Initial Eligibility Screening: Review of initial application to determine that applicant appears to meet eligibility requirements for age, Maine residency, and household income.

 Stage Two - Verification of Eligibility and Credential Review: The CSSP case manager communicates with the applicant to confirm the education/training desired is an occupation on the CSSP High-Wage In-Demand (HWID) list.
 If the occupation the individual requests is not on the HWID list, the individual will be guided in petitioning for a determination of whether their chosen occupation may be approved in accordance with Section 4 (l)(C).
-Verification documents confirming Stage 1 eligibility will be collected during this stage and the applicant will be required to complete their Maine Job Link demographic profile.
+Verification documents confirming Stage 1 eligibility will be collected during this stage and the applicant will be required to complete their Maine Job Link demographic profile if not already completed.
 Any prior earned degrees or certifications will be reviewed for marketability pursuant to Section 1.15.
-Confirmation of marketability may involve gathering evidence such as documentation from an approved medical or mental health professional, copy of a degree, prior licensing infonnation, testing results, transcripts, credential evaluation, employer statement, current job postings and occupation wage rates.
+Confirmation of marketability may involve gathering evidence such as documentation from an approved medical or mental health professional, copy of a degree, prior licensing informnation, testing results, transcripts, credential evaluation, employer statement, current job postings and occupation wage rates.
 CSSP funds must be available to assist in credential evaluation/translation if other resources are not available.
 If the assessment during Stage 2 determines the applicant lacks a marketable certification or degree pursuant to Section 1.15, their employment goal meets the criteria of Section 4 and all required verification documents have been provided, Stage 3, the final stage will begin.
-Stage Three - Assessment of Participant Readiness and Plan Development: Determine if the applicant has the financial and educational ability to successfully participate and complete training.
-This may involve collaborating with training partners, referrals to agencies providing financial assistance, requesting prior grades/transcripts or administering educational assessments to confirm ability to successfully participate in the requested training.